martinpercu/store-angular-17/README.md

 - With this Angular will create a chunk for the ListComponent
 - Is possible avoid use the '.then()' in the app.routes if the component called change the "export class ListComponent" with "export default class ListComponent".
 I will do this in "about" and "product-detail" components.
 Also I left commented the non Lazyloading way.

+## Prefetching
+- This is REALLY IMPORTANT because if the user is using a slow connection each first time loading a chunk will start loading it at this exact moment.
+With Prefetching once all needed chunks are already loaded the app continue to load the others not yet needed to have in memory ready to use.
+- In app.config ==> import {withPreloading} from @angular/router.
+- In app.config ==> add in provideRouter() "withPreloading(PreloadAllModules)".
+- Important "PreloadAllModules" is the strategy Angular will use.